When Is Your First Mortgage Payment Due?

 Determining Your First Mortgage Payment Due Date

-After you close on your loan, the next part of the mortgage process is receiving a “welcome package” from your new mortgage servicer.
+After you close on your loan, the next part of the mortgage process is receiving a welcome package from your new mortgage servicer.
 It will include instructions from your servicer on paying your first mortgage payment.
-It will have your loan number, how to contact the servicer, the servicer’s website information, your payment amount, due date, list of fees, payment methods accepted, information on paying off your mortgage, and some other legal disclosures they’re required to send.
+It will also include your loan number, how to contact the servicer, the servicer’s website information, your payment amount, the due date, a list of fees, payment methods accepted, information on paying off your mortgage, and some other legal disclosures they’re required to send.

-As far as the exact due date, when is the first payment on a mortgage due after closing?
+You may be asking, when is the first mortgage payment due after closing?
 Lenders require your first mortgage payment within 60 days of closing your loan.
-Since they’ve already collected prorated interest for the first month at closing, you’ll be making your first payment at the end of the first full month you’re in the home.
+Since they’ve already collected prorated interest for the first month at closing, you’ll be making your first payment at the end of the first full month in your home.

 Recommended: How to Get a Home Loan